Tobias-Brock/periodontal-modeling/docs/index.md

 ## Installation

-Ensure you have Python 3.11 installed.
-Install the package via pip:
+Ensure you have Python 3 installed.
+You may preferebly setup a new environment with Python 3.10 or 3.11.
+Install the package with all its dependencies via pip:

 ```bash
 pip install periodontal-modeling
 ```

 ## Core Modules
 The following sections summarize each core module within `periodontal-modeling`, with links to detailed documentation and examples for each function.